ray-project/ray/doc/source/rllib-models.rst

 Built-in Models
 ~~~~~~~~~~~~~~~

-After preprocessing (if applicable) raw environment outputs, the processed observations are fed through the policy's model.
+After preprocessing (if applicable) the raw environment outputs, the processed observations are fed through the policy's model.
 In case, no custom model is specified (see further below on how to customize models), RLlib will pick a default model
 based on simple heuristics:

 - A vision network (`TF <https://github.com/ray-project/ray/blob/master/rllib/models/tf/visionnet.py>`__ or `Torch <https://github.com/ray-project/ray/blob/master/rllib/models/torch/visionnet.py>`__)
-  for observations that have a shape of length larger than 2 (for example, ``(84 x 84 x 3)``).
+  for observations that have a shape of length larger than 2, for example, ``(84 x 84 x 3)``.
 - A fully connected network (`TF <https://github.com/ray-project/ray/blob/master/rllib/models/tf/fcnet.py>`__ or `Torch <https://github.com/ray-project/ray/blob/master/rllib/models/torch/fcnet.py>`__)
   for everything else.

 These default model types can further be configured via the ``model`` config key inside your Trainer config (as discussed above).
-Available settings are `listed above <#default-model-config-settings>`__ and documented in the `model catalog <https://github.com/ray-project/ray/blob/master/rllib/models/catalog.py>`__.
+Available settings are `listed above <#default-model-config-settings>`__ and also documented in the `model catalog file <https://github.com/ray-project/ray/blob/master/rllib/models/catalog.py>`__.

 Note that for the vision network case, you'll probably have to configure ``conv_filters``, if your environment observations
 have custom sizes.
 For example, ``"model": {"dim": 42, "conv_filters": [[16, [4, 4], 2], [32, [4, 4], 2], [512, [11, 11], 1]]}`` for 42x42 observations.
 Thereby, always make sure that the last Conv2D output has an output shape of ``[B, 1, 1, X]`` (``[B, X, 1, 1]`` for PyTorch), where B=batch and
 X=last Conv2D layer's number of filters, so that RLlib can flatten it.
 An informative error will be thrown if this is not the case.

+.. _auto_lstm_and_attention:

 Built-in auto-LSTM, and auto-Attention Wrappers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~